Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT

+The benchmark selection and hyperparameter settings are shown in Appendix \ref{apd:benchmark}.
 We adopt F1-score, precision, and recall as the evaluation metrics.
 The best model should have the highest F1-score.
-The prediction performance, input, and interpretability of our model and the benchmarks are reported in Table \ref{tb:pred_eval}.
+The detection performance, input, and interpretability of our model and the benchmarks are reported in Tables \ref{tb:pred_eval_ml_nhanes} and \ref{tb:pred_eval_mtsc_nhanes}.
 These performances are the mean of 10 experimental runs.
-For the deep learning-based models, we also report the standard deviation of the performances.

-Compared to the best-performing prototype learning model (ProSeNet), TempPNet improves F1-score by 0.106.
-Such a significant performance gain indicates that capturing temporal symptom progression greatly contributes to depression prediction.
-Compared to the best deep learning model (RNN), our model increases F1-score by 0.097.
+We also report the standard deviations of the performances.
+We first compare with the commonly used machine and deep learning models in sensing studies.
+Compared to the best deep learning model (RNN), our model increases F1-score by 0.084.
 This increase is attributed to our model's capability of capturing temporal symptom progression and depression symptoms.
-Compared to the leading feature-based ML model (SVM), TempPNet boosts F1-score by 0.116.
+Compared to the leading feature-based ML model (SVM), TempPNet boosts F1-score by 0.128.